Football Cover Two Defense

-Cover 2 Defense in football gets its name from the two safeties playing deep zones on the field.
-The two deep zones in this formation refer to either half of the field.
-The Free Safety (FS) is responsible for the routes on the left side of the field and the Strong Safety (SS) is responsible for the routes on the right side.
+Cover 2 defense in football gets its name from the two safeties playing deep zones on the field.
+The two deep zones in this formation refer to either half of the deep defensive backfield.
+The free safety (FS) is responsible for the routes on the weak side of the field and the strong safety (SS) is responsible for the routes on the strong side.

-As stated above, there are 2 safeties in Cover 2.
-Each safety plays about 15 yards above the line of scrimmage and always need to be deeper on the field than the deepest receiver.
-FS is responsible for the routes on the left side of the field and the SS is responsible for the routes on the right side.
+There are two safeties in every Cover 2.
+Each safety plays about 15 yards above the line of scrimmage and always needs to be deeper on the field than the deepest receiver.
+The free safety is responsible for the routes on the left side of the field, and the strong safety is responsible for the routes on the right side.

-Cornerbacks, or Defensive backs (DB), typically cover the flat zones and start on the field facing the outside wide receivers across the line of scrimmage.
-Before the DB begins to cover the flat they usually play press coverage and check the Wide Receivers (WR) at the line of scrimmage.
-This contact at the line gives the safeties a head start on backpedaling down the field to position themselves that no receiver will be behind them.
+Cornerbacks (CB), typically cover the flat zones and start on the field facing the outside wide receivers across the line of scrimmage.
+Before the cornerback begins to cover the flat, they usually play press coverage and check the wide receivers (WR) at the line of scrimmage.
+This contact at the line gives the safeties a head start on backpedaling down the field to position themselves so that no receiver will be behind them.

-In Cover 2 Man, the FS and SS maintain the same two-deep zone coverage.
-The Defensive Backs, however, now play strictly man to man coverage on the wide receivers.
-The MLB in this Cover 2 concept, also switches to man coverage normally covering either the tight end or running back and the OLB taking the other.
+In Cover 2 man, the free safety and strong safety maintain the same two-deep zone coverage.
+The cornerbacks, however, now play strictly man-to-man coverage on the wide receivers.
+The middle linebacker in this Cover 2 concept also switches to man coverage, normally covering either the tight end or running back and the outside linebacker taking the other.